pwalch/dotfiles/README.md

 - Chrome
   - make default browser, disable form autofill and password management, install `uBlock Origin` and `1Password`
   - `Settings > Privacy and security > Security > Scroll to bottom`: toggle “Always use secure connections”
-  - in Mac `Preferences > Keyboard > App Shortcuts`, set `Select Previous Tab` to `CMD-UP` `Select Next Tab` to `CMD-DOWN`, `Move Tab to New Window` to `CMD-D`
+  - in `Settings > Keyboard > App Shortcuts`, set `Select Previous Tab` to `CMD-UP` `Select Next Tab` to `CMD-DOWN`, `Move Tab to New Window` to `CMD-D`
   - start a meeting on Google Meet and try to get audio, video and share screen, which will trigger permissions request and require restarting the app
+- Firefox
+  - make default browser, disable password autofill, install `uBlock Origin` extension
+  - `Privacy & Security > Passwords`uncheck `Ask to save passwords`
+  - `Privacy & Security HTTPS-Only Mode` select `Enable HTTPS-Only mode in all windows`
 - Flycut: start app and set up permissions, set shortcut to CMD + SHIFT + K, launch on login (https://github.com/TermiT/Flycut/issues/206), check `Move pasted item to top of stack`, `Privacy & Security > Privacy > Accessibility` add Flycut
-- Flameshot: start app and try to make a screenshot to trigger permissions request
 - Thunderbird: set up email accounts
   - Gmail: `imap.gmail.com:993`, `smtp.gmail.com:993` with email address as user name and application password as password
   - in account settings in `Copies & Folders`, check `Bcc these email addresses` with the email address of the account so all sent messages go to the inbox
 - Zoom
-  - start app and try to get audio, video and share screen, which will trigger permissions request and require restarting the app
+  - log in, start a meeting and try to get audio, video and share screen, which will trigger permissions request and require restarting the app
+  - in `Background & Effects` and enable virtual background
+  - in `Audio` check `Automatically join computer audio when joining` and `Mute my mic when joining`
+  - in `Video` check `Stop my video when joining`
+  - in `PMI Settings` (appears when clicking on down-arrow next to `New Meeting` button), check `Waiting Room` and `Mute participants upon entry`
   - disable audio and video when starting a meeting
 - PyCharm: start app and set it up
 - GIMP: start app as it takes longer the first time

 VS Code:
-- `Privacy & Security > Privacy > Full Disk Access` > add VS Code
+- in macOS System Settings, go to `Privacy & Security > Privacy > Full Disk Access` then add `VS Code`
+- `Settings > Profile` then `Import Profile...`
 - import profile from `pwalch.code-profile` in the repo

 Notes about profile: